End of August 2021. AKA “I’m supposed to be in Japan getting ready for my new semester, thanks a lot COVID-19.”

 I was off volunteering duties for the rest of the week, and used that time to catch up on work (and anime), which had gotten very busy in the meantime.

 One of my teammates, and his fiance, who also works on another team in our department at the University, apparently waited all the way until this week to get their second shot too.
 He doesn’t exactly go out often or anything though, as far as I know, so I suppose in that case it doesn’t make that much of a difference.
-But I’m not really predisposed to assume the best of intentions from him due to our interactions and my opinions of him at work in general.
-But, I’d still take him over many other horror story workmates I read about online, and I’m glad him and his fiance are a couple weeks away from 2nd dose effectiveness now.
+I’m glad he and his fiance are a couple weeks away from 2nd dose effectiveness now.

 Our busiest time of the year starts in a week or two when school reopens, so things have been ramping up the past week as well as everyone rushes to get their last minute lesson plans done.
 Because people still had some time off this week, I was quite burnt out by the end of the week and the boss told me I was on a collision course for a sick/mental health day, and suggested I voluntarily take Friday off to recharge to avoid that happening during our crunch time.
 I did so.